What is the added value of 3D printing for the toy industry?

 We can definitely imagine that, in a near future, everyone could become capable of 3D printing toys such as LEGO or Playmobil for free by using illegally downloaded 3D files of these objects.

 For now, many toy manufacturers do not feel concerned because of the complexity of their parts, forcing fans to buy licensed products.
 But this situation could change sooner than they expected.

-Actually, it already happened to the famous board-game company Games Workshop, maker of Warhammer.
-Many fans have already designed unofficial 3D models of Warhammer figurines and shared the 3D files on 3D printing communities, thus triggering legal actions from Games Workshop.
+Actually, it already happened to the famous board-game company Games Workshop, founder of the Warhammer series.
+Many fans have already designed unofficial 3D models of Warhammer figurines and shared the 3D files on 3D printing communities, thus triggering legal action from Games Workshop.

 Case study: Codename Colossus